ClaytonWWilson/Listify/Lambdas/Lists/ItemSearch/README.md

 #### Expected query parameters:
   - id
-    - Used for specifying a substing of the product name that returned items should mathc
+    - Used for specifying a substing of the product name that returned items should match
     - Valid values: {any_string}

 #### Inputs and outputs: